zeropsio/email-templates/recipes/zeropsio/recipe-laravel-jetstream-local.md

 ### Want to integrate Zerops with your existing Jetstream app?
 See the list of [changes made over the default installation](https://github.com/zeropsio/recipe-laravel-jetstream/blob/main/README.md#changes-made-over-the-default-installation) to replicate the steps and copy the configs to your own application.
 <br /><br />

 ### Understand Zerops Core Concepts
-For a complete step-by-step guide demonstrating how to use Zerops effectively with Laravel, check out our [detailed Laravel tutorial](https://docs.zerops.io/frameworks/laravel/introduction).
+If you want to try integrating Zerops from scratch on a new Laravel project, check our [step-by-step tutorial](https://docs.zerops.io/frameworks/laravel/introduction) which demonstrates how to use Zerops effectively with Laravel.
-<br /><br />
-### Explore Production Setups
-Try [Production](https://app.zerops.io/recipe/laravel-jetstream-prod) with Serious project core and HA services when you need enterprise-grade reliability.
 <br /><br />

 ### Need Help?
 You'll find our entire dev team on [Zerops Discord server](https://discord.gg/zeropsio), join for help from both us and the community.
 Alternatively email us at support@zerops.io.